benjaminvdwolf/benjaminvdwolf.github.io/pages/about.md

 Hi my name is **{{ site.author.name }}** :wave:,<br>

-I am an IT and Tech :computer: enthusiast, graduated from the University Of Applied Sciences in Amsterdam studying software engineering at [Codam](https://www.codam.nl/en/) in Amsterdam.
+I am an IT and Tech :computer: enthusiast, graduated from the University Of Applied Sciences in Amsterdam working at PlayMax ICT-services en consultancy as a medior Unity Developer.

 <div style="display: block;">
 	<img class="rounded" style="float: left" width="500" height="375" src="../assets/img/profile/about.jpg" alt="" />